+You can then work with this corpus in the usual way, i.e. as if it was on your local computer.

-1.3.
-Generating a word list
+1.3 Generating a word list

 After a corpus has been read and indexed, EXAKT checks whether the transcriptions in it have been segmented for words.
 This is the case if an appropriate segmentation algorithm has been used for the generation of segmented transcriptions.
-For instance, all HIAT corpora available from the SFB 538, including the DEMO corpus, have this kind of word segmentation.
+For instance, all HIAT corpora available from the SFB 538, including the Demo corpus, have this kind of word segmentation.
 If a corpus has been segmented for words, EXAKT asks you whether you want to create a word list for it.